 Camp Bowl

-My favorite piece of backpacking cooking gear is my Sea to Summit X-Bowl.
+My favorite piece of backpacking cooking gear is my Sea to Summit camp bowl.
 This bowl is collapsible and lays completely flat.
-This saves so much room in your pack.
+This saves so much room in your kayak.
 Also, it’s super easy to clean out.

 Check Price: Backcountry | REI | Amazon